teehee08/Crop-Recommender-System/README.md

 ## Additional Learning Points from this Project beyond Lectures

-- A new EDA technique called XXX
+- A new EDA technique called Point Plot, which is a visualisation that displays points on a specific variable for a specific crop

 - Implemented various AI models, including XXX